jeffbales/jeffbales/README.md

 - 🌱 I’m currently learning to Open Science.
 - 💞️ I’m looking to collaborate on nothing, so far.
 - 😄 Pronouns: He
-- ⚡ Fun fact: I had three strokes and I'm still learnining.
+- ⚡ Fun fact: I had three strokes and I'm still learning.

 <!---
 jeffbales/jeffbales is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.